 Mail: Checks are also accepted through the mail.
 Please include your Banner ID number on your payment.
 All payments can be mailed to: Office of the Bursar, Clark Hall, 1090 South Drive, Indiana, PA 15705.

 To pay in full, you can pay the entire amount as indicated under “amount due” on the billing statement.

-This plan allows students to pay their semester school fees by making monthly payments.
-The IPP is also available during Summer Sessions.
-A one-time, per-term, nonrefundable fee of $40 is charged to cover administrative expenses.
-You can choose your IPP on line through IUP EasyPay.
+The IPP plan allows students to pay their semester school fees by making monthly payments.
+The IPP is also available during summer sessions.
+A one-time, per term, nonrefundable fee is charged to cover administrative expenses.
+You can choose your IPP online

 The following IPP options are available: